FoxCoder-hub/GA-TSP/README.md

-# GA-TSP
+🚀 GA-TSP
 Hybrid Metaheuristics for the Traveling Salesman Problem (TSP)

-This project solves the Traveling Salesman Problem (TSP) using a hybrid metaheuristic approach based on:
+This project solves the Traveling Salesman Problem (TSP) using a hybrid metaheuristic approach combining:

-- Genetic Algorithm (GA)
+🧬 Genetic Algorithm (GA)

-- Tabu Search
+🔄 Tabu Search

-- Google OR-Tools (benchmark)
+⚙️ Google OR-Tools (benchmark solver)

+The goal is to compare metaheuristics and evaluate how hybridization improves solution quality and computational performance.

 📊 Input Dataset

-The dataset used in the repository contains a precomputed distance matrix.
+The repository includes a precomputed distance matrix in Excel format.
-Rows and columns represent city names, and each cell contains the distance between two cities.

-The first row must contain city names
+Rows = city names

-The first column must contain city names
+Columns = city names

-Internal values must be numeric distances
+Each cell = distance between two cities

-The matrix must be square (n × n)
+Matrix must be square (n × n)

+Distances must be numeric

+✔ No coordinate computation needed — distances are already provided.

-🚀 Features
+✨ Features

 ✔ Load a distance matrix directly from Excel

-✔ Solve TSP using GA, Tabu Search, and Hybrid GA+Tabu ✔ Compare metaheuristic solutions to OR-Tools reference solution ✔ Extract best tour and total distance
+✔ Solve TSP using GA, Tabu Search, and Hybrid GA+Tabu

-✔ Time performance measurements
+✔ Benchmark against Google OR-Tools

+✔ Extract the best route and total distance

+✔ Measure execution times for all algorithms

 🧠 Methodology
----- Genetic Algorithm (GA)
+🔹 1.
+Genetic Algorithm (GA)

-Performs global search through:

--Selection
+Global search using:

+Selection (roulette or tournament)

--Order Crossover (OX)
+Order Crossover (OX)

-- Mutation (swap, inversion)
+Mutation (swap / inversion)

-- Elitism
+Elitism

----- Tabu Search
+🔹 2.
+Tabu Search

-Improves solutions using:
+Local improvement using:

-- Neighborhood exploration (swap / 2-opt)
+Neighborhood moves (swap / 2-opt)

-- Tabu list
+Tabu list memory

-- Aspiration criteria
+Aspiration criteria to escape local minima

-- Stopping conditions (iteration limit or stagnation)
+Stop by iteration limit or stagnation

----- Hybrid GA + Tabu
+🔹 3.
+Hybrid GA + Tabu

 Each GA generation:

--Select current best route
+Select the current best route

-- Improve it using Tabu Search
+Improve it using Tabu Search

-- Inject improved route back into population
+Reinsert the improved individual into the population

-OR-Tools Benchmark

-Used to:

-Validate performance

-Compare optimal distance vs heuristic results
+This provides:
+GA = exploration
+Tabu = exploitation

-🧪 How to Run
+🔧 How to Run
-Install dependencies
+1️⃣ Install dependencies
 pip install numpy pandas openpyxl ortools

-Execute the script
+2️⃣ Run the program
 python main.py

-Or use the notebook version in Jupyter/Colab.
+Or open the notebook in Jupyter / Google Colab and execute all cells.

 📈 Outputs

 The solver reports:

-Best GA distance
+🧬 Best GA distance

-Best Tabu Search distance
+🔄 Best Tabu Search distance

-Best Hybrid distance
+🧬➕🔄 Best Hybrid distance

-OR-Tools reference solution
+⚙️ OR-Tools benchmark solution

-Execution time per algorithm
+⏱ Execution time for each algorithm

-Best tour (ordered sequence of cities)
+📍 Final optimized tour (sequence of cities)

 🎯 Purpose

-This project is designed for:
+This project is ideal for:

 Metaheuristics research

-TSP experimentation
+TSP and routing problem experimentation

-Operations research and optimization courses
+Operations Research and Optimization courses

-Benchmarking heuristic vs exact solvers
+Benchmarking heuristic vs. exact solvers

-It demonstrates how combining GA and Tabu Search can improve quality and convergence speed.
+It demonstrates how hybrid metaheuristics improve convergence and solution robustness.

 📜 License

-Released under the MIT License.
+This project is released under the MIT License.
-Free to use, modify, and redistribute for academic or educational purposes.
+You are free to use, modify, and distribute it for research or academic purposes.